heleeha/heleeha.github.io/essays/thoughts-on-javascript.md

   - Javascript
 ---

+In the course ICS 314 Software Engineering I am learning the coding language Javascript and using an athletic software engeneering approach.

 Javascript is a new language to me.
 I did the FreeCodeCamp Basic Javascript and ES6 courses to learn the Javascript syntax and concepts.
 Some of the languages I have previously coded in are python, matlab and C++.
 The concepts, like first-class functions, of Javascript seem quite similar to python.
 But the syntax is seems closer to C++ as you need ";" at the end of most lines and for loops are the same as in C++.
 I like Javascript as the syntax is easy and from my understanding it is versatile and has the power to create apps for back end, front end, mobile and desktop.